fenhl/bitbar-mediawiki-watchlist/README.md

         * `"indexUrl"`: The wiki's “index.php” URL, which can be found on the `Special:Version` page of the wiki, in section “Entry Point URLs”.
         * `"username"`: Your username on the wiki.
         * `"watchlistToken"`: Your watchlist token, which can be found on the “Watchlist” tab of the `Special:Preferences` page.
-    * Optionally, `"openAll"`, containing the full path to the `target/release/open-all` file in the cloned repo.
-If given, clicking on a wiki's display name will open all diff pages for that wiki.
-6. Refresh SwiftBar/xbar by opening a menu and pressing <kbd>⌘</kbd><kbd>R</kbd>.
+6. If you're using SwiftBar, the plugin should now appear in your menu bar.
+If it doesn't appear automatically, or if you're using xbar, refresh by opening a menu and pressing <kbd>⌘</kbd><kbd>R</kbd>.